mainettis/darksun/docs/tools.md

     ```
     nasher init
     ```

-    *Note:  This command will create a hidden .nasher directory in your folder.
-This folder contains the file cache and a few other items.
-Everything within this folder can be deleted without repurcussion, however, do not delete the .nasher folder itself.*

 3. Configure NWNSC.
 NWNSC is an external script compiler for Neverwinter Nights created by glorwinger (sorry, I don't know his real name).
 He created this tool so that module developers like yourselves could compile scripts without having to use the toolset.
 NWNSC provides much better feedback and can be used with almost any development environment (including [VScode](vscode.md)) to test script compilation without opening the toolset.
 The file `nwnsc.exe` is included in the base folder of the primary repository, so it will be included in your forked repository.
 The following command uses the path where your NWNEE game files are installed, not the path to the user content that is normally in your documents directory.
 To configure your installation path, type ***one*** of the two following commands into your command line utility (read both before, then choose your own adventure):

     If your folder names do not have spaces in them (good job!):